dladams/duneadc/README.md

 The (smart) pointer prdr is to type `AdcSampleReader`.

 In addition to reading and opening the input file, the sample reader ensures that the table summary and input voltage calibration are available.
-It determinse the data format from the sample name and then creates a reader of the appropriate type.
+It determines the data format from the sample name and then creates a reader of the appropriate type.

 Some of the available sample names are